AppGeo/point-partitioner/README.md

 Alias `rtree+`,

-Similar to rtree but will occationally divide into thirds
+Similar to rtree but will occasionally divide into thirds to get a better sized output.